Rudra1738/MapleCoinMiningSoftware/README.md

 To get started with mining:-

 1) Install Python 3 (with tkinter) on your computer.
-Click here for a tutorial on how to install Python.

 2) Next, click the green code button above and download the mining software and unzip it.